 Pleasing Lord Nṛsiṁhadeva

 We should probably also mention that it seems likely that this proposal will especially please the installed Deity of Lord Nṛsiṁhadeva in Sridham Māyāpura.
-One of Nāradaji’s most famous students was Prahlāda Mahārāja, who learned about the transcendental science in the womb, while his mother was sheltered by Nārada Muni in his hermitage.
+One of Nāradaji’s most famous students was Prahlāda Mahārāja, who learned about the transcendental science in the womb, while his mother was sheltered by Nārada Muni in his hermitage, a story we are sure is familiar to many devotees.

 We hope this proposal is pleasing to the GBC, Ambarīṣa Prabhu, the TOVP Committee, and all the devotees.